TanStack/router/docs/src/pages/docs/api.md

   | BasicRoute<TGenerics>
   | ImportRoute<TGenerics>

-export type BasicRoute<TGenerics extends PartialGenerics = DefaultGenerics> = {
+export type BasicRoute<TGenerics extends PartialGenerics = DefaultGenerics> =
+  // Route Loaders (see below) can be inline on the route, or resolved async
+  // via the `import` property
+  RouteLoaders<TGenerics> & {
     // The path to match (relative to the nearest parent `Route` component or root basepath) path?: string
     // Either (1) an object that will be used to shallowly match the current location's search or (2) A function that receives the current search params and can return truthy if they are matched. search?: SearchPredicate<UseGeneric<TGenerics, 'Search'>>
     // The duration to wait during `loader` execution before showing the `pendingElement` pendingMs?: number
-  // _If the `pendingElement` is shown_, the minimum duration for which it will be visible. pendingMinMs?: number searchFilters?: SearchFilter<TGenerics>[]
+    // _If the `pendingElement` is shown_, the minimum duration for which it will be visible. pendingMinMs?: number
+    searchFilters?: SearchFilter<TGenerics>[]

+    // An array of child routes
+    children?: Route<TGenerics>[]
+  } & {
+    // If `import` is defined, this route can resolve its elements and loaders in a single asynchronous call
+    // This is particularly useful for code-splitting or module federation import?: (opts: {
+      params: UseGeneric<TGenerics, 'Params'>
+    }) => Promise<RouteLoaders<TGenerics>>
+  }

+export type RouteLoaders<TGenerics> = {
   // The content to be rendered when the route is matched.
 If no element is provided, defaults to `<Outlet />` element?: SyncOrAsyncElement<TGenerics>
   // The content to be rendered when `loader` encounters an error